marekandreas/elpa/documentation/USERS_GUIDE.md

 - Initializing the MPI
 - creating a blacs distributed matrix
+- IMPORTANT: it is very, very important that you check the return value of "descinit" of your blacs distribution!
+  ELPA relies that the distribution it should work on is _valid_.
+If this is not the case the behavior is undefined!
 - using this matrix within ELPA

 The skeleton is not ment to be copied and pasted, since the details will always be dependent on the application which should